 - Advanced Standing Applicants: Must have a BSW or BASW from a U.S. program accredited by the Council on Social Work Education (CSWE) and have graduated within 5 years of entry to the program.
 Additionally, Advanced Standing applicants must have a cumulative GPA of 3.5 or higher in their BASW major or passed all social work core courses in their BSW or BASW programs with a minimum 3.0 (B) grade in each course.
 Advanced Standing MSW applicants who fall outside of this minimum grade point average in one class may qualify for an exception through the Course Repeat Policy .

 - 3.0 grade-point average calculated from the applicant's final 90 graded quarter credits or 60 graded semester credits.

 - Undergraduate preparation must include at least five credits in each of the humanities, social sciences, and natural sciences, and 60 quarter credits (or 40 semester credits) of liberal arts.
 Please review the Liberal Arts Policy portion of our Admission Requirements document for more information.

-- Successful completion (grade of C or 2.0 or better) of a course in statistics within the previous five years prior to beginning the MSW program.
+- Successful completion (grade of C or 2.0 or better) of a course in statistics within five years prior to matriculation into the MSW program.
 Review our Admission Requirements document for more information.